-- Renamed the section from Accessory Structures & Outbuildings to Detached Accessory Dwelling Units and Accessory Structures for consistency with code.
-Provided clarity for the wildfire resilience requirements of accessory dwelling units and accessory structures. - All Structures [e.g., Overhead Structures (e.g., Pergolas, Carports, Garages, Gazebos) Sheds, Greenhouses, Playsets, etc.] with a footprint greater than or equal to 15 square feet and within 30 feet of the home and attachments, where provided, shall meet all the following requirements: - Structures shall be at least 10 feet from the home and attachments. - o Structures shall meet the same wildfire resilience requirements for the home, such as roof covering, gutters and downspouts, vents, 6-inch vertical noncombustible

-- wall covering clearance, decks, and the 0-5 Foot Noncombustible Zone surrounding them. - Space multiple structures at least 10 feet apart from each other.
-Each structure's 0-5 Foot Noncombustible Zone under and around the structure shall not overlap the 0-5 Foot Noncombustible Zone required for the home, decks, or other structures within 30 feet. - o Shall have no more than 3 total ADUs and accessory structures within 30 feet. - o Additionally, open detached carports and garages, where provided: - Shall not store combustible items. - An open carport with exposed combustible interior wall covering (e.g., wood), shall be enclosed. - Note Ongoing Research: As of publication of this standard, IBHS continues active research into the spacing required between structures to reduce the likelihood of structure-to-structure fire spread, including the impact of structural openings, building materials, and connective fuels.
+- All Structures [e.g., Overhead Structures (e.g., Pergolas, Carports, Garages, Gazebos) Sheds, Greenhouses, Playsets, etc.] with a footprint greater than or equal to 15 square feet and within 30 feet of the home and attachments, where provided, shall meet all the following requirements: - o Structures shall be at least 10 feet from the home and attachments. - Structures shall meet the same wildfire resilience requirements for the home, such as roof covering, gutters and downspouts, vents, 6-inch vertical noncombustible wall covering clearance, decks, and the 0-5 Foot Noncombustible Zone surrounding them. - Space multiple structures at least 10 feet apart from each other.
+Each structure's 0-5 Foot Noncombustible Zone under and around the structure shall not overlap the 0-5 Foot Noncombustible Zone required for the home, decks, or other structures within 30 feet. - o Shall have no more than 3 total ADUs and accessory structures within 30 feet. - Additionally, open detached carports and garages, where provided: - Shall not store combustible items. - An open carport with exposed combustible interior wall covering (e.g., wood), shall be enclosed. - Note Ongoing Research: As of publication of this standard, IBHS continues active research into the spacing required between structures to reduce the likelihood of structure-to-structure fire spread, including the impact of structural openings, building materials, and connective fuels.
 The provisions of this section of the standard may be updated as this research matures.